enkidevs/curriculum/blockchain/fundamentals/intro-blockchain/blockchain-history.md

 ## Footnotes

 [1: Projects old as time]
-Nick Szabo's `bit gold` is the one most similar to Satoshi Nakamoto's Bitcoin, but just in theory.
-It never came to see the light of day.
+Nick Szabo's proposal for Bit Gold is most similar to Satoshi Nakamoto's Bitcoin, but it was never implemented in practice.

-`DigiCash` was also a company trying to create a fully digital currency.
-Founded by David Chaum in 1990, it filed for bankruptcy in the late 90's.
+`DigiCash` was a company trying to create a fully digital currency with anonymous transactions but entered the market too early, before e-commerce was fully integrated within the Internet.